Metric Store Release Notes

 kubernetes.service.label will be deprecated, but

-Topology Maps will be deprecated due to their incompatibility with the new data store and had limitations at scale for certain users.
+Topology Maps will be deprecated due to their incompatibility with the new data store and their limitations at scale for certain users.

 Agent derived percentiles will be deprecated.
 If you have been using these, your query will stop working and you will have to manually migrate your queries to leverage Prometheus histograms or PromQL functions such as